 Let’s draw a clearer picture of that time, to see how the strange lingering effects of the “sleepy sickness” mixed with these societal changes.

 In England and elsewhere, a growing body of science supported the idea that “mental deficiency” and “juvenile delinquency” were hereditary.
-Purported humanitarian measures were taken to both protect these identified individuals from themselves and society –and society from them.
+Purported humanitarian measures protected these identified individuals from themselves and society –and society from them.
 (Hitler also exploited this practice, called eugenics, to commit atrocities.)

 The measures, however meager they were in reality, included providing care in institutions or training those capable of learning jobs and being independent.